jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 <caption>**Figure 5**: Transactional data change: schema evolution</caption>
 </figure>

-The CDC topic will have records with old and new schemas.
-The first Flink statement, used to create source topic, using deduplication logic, filtering, primary key re-definition, field encryption... is impacted as it needs to process new columns, but is able to process schema in previous version with the new version.
-As this statement is creating new records and will reload from the earliest offset then it create a version 2 of its output table and therefore all its descendants will be impacted.
+The CDC topic will contain records with both old and new schemas.
+The initial Flink statement, responsible for creating the source topic, is affected as it must now process new columns.
+This statement, which handles deduplication, filtering, primary key redefinition, and field encryption, is designed to process both the previous and new schema versions.
+Since this statement creates new records and reloads from the earliest offset, it will generate a version 2 of its output table, consequently impacting all its downstream dependencies.

 ???- info "Shift left commands to support the b/g deployment"
     * get config.yaml files for each target environment